People

 Dr. Binbin Li is the Associate Professor of Environmental Sciences at the Environmental Research Center at Duke Kunshan University.
 She holds a secondary appointment with the Nicholas School of the Environment at Duke University.
 She focuses on the synergy between biodiversity conservation and sustainable development under climate change.
 Her research covers conservation planning to promote synergetic solutions to climate change mitigation and human health, One Health framework, endangered and endemic species conservation in China such as giant pandas, sustainable infrastructure building in the Belt and Road Initiative and bird collisions in urban environment.
 She promotes to use of innovative technology, market tools, citizen science, and policies to solve conservation problems and assist sustainable local community development.

-Dr. Li has been awarded EC50 by Explorers Club, one of the world’s most inspiring explorers.
-She serves as the co-chair of IUCN WCPA-protected planet specialist group, and serves on the IUCN Species Survival Commission, World Commission on Protected Areas and the Commission on Prevention of Viral Spillover convened by Lancet and PPATS.
+Dr. Li has been awarded Wayfinder by National Geographic in 2025, and EC50 by Explorers Club as one of the world’s most inspiring explorers.
+She serves as the co-chair of International Union for Conservation of Nature (IUCN) WCPA-protected planet specialist group, and serves on the IUCN Species Survival Commission, World Commission on Protected Areas and the Commission on Prevention of Viral Spillover convened by Lancet and PPATS.
 She is the editor-in-chief of Integrative Conservation and associate editor of Frontiers of Ecology and Evolution.
 She also serves on the editorial board of Conservation Biology, Global Ecology and Conservation, Biodiversity Science and National Parks.
+Dr. Li is engaged in science communication and nature education.
+She has been awarded nature photographer of the Year in the Chinese National Geography China Wildlife Image and Video Competition in 2022.
+She is the founder of the China Anti-bird Collision Action Alliance, the largest citizen science project in China.
+She is also the board director of SilverLining Conservation Center, which aims to increase the capacity of storytelling for conservation practitioners and to change public behaviors using media instruments.

 Xiao Wang